benw10-1/text_editor/README.md

 ## Description

 This application is just another text editor in short.
 It is a progressive web app that allows users to edit text with JavaScript syntax highlighting.
-You can install the text editor on your local machine for offline
+You can install the text editor on your local machine for offline viewing and siving.
+It uses indexed DB to save the text in addition to local storage so that you don't have to worry about reloading the page.

 ## Installation